openFyde/getting-started/README.md

   - Chromium OS is an open-source project, used primarily by developers, with code that is available for anyone to checkout, modify, and build.
   - Google Chrome OS is the Google product that OEMs ship on Chromebooks for general consumer use.
-  - openFyde OS is similar to Chromium OS, but it offers more choices and flexibilities for developers and users. openFyde is started by Fyde Innovations and maintained by the openFyde Authors.
+  - openFyde OS is similar to Chromium OS, but it offers more choices and flexibility for developers and users. openFyde is started by Fyde Innovations and maintained by the openFyde Authors.
   - FydeOS is similar to Google Chrome OS but produced and maintained by Fyde Innovations.

   Some specific differences: